MicrosoftDocs/learn/learn-pr/azure/publish-express-node-app-service-vscode/includes/4-publish-app-azure-app-service-vs-code.md

 ## Debug a website in Azure

-Once you've installed the Azure App Service extension, you can also use Visual Studio Code to debug a webapp running in Azure.
+Once you've installed the Azure App Service extension, you can also use VS Code to debug a webapp running in Azure.
 This technique is often helpful when you're developing and testing the app.

 To start a debugging session, right-click the app in the Azure explorer and then select **Start Remote Debugging**:

 ![Debug a webapp running in Azure](../media/4-debug-web-app.png)

-Visual Studio Code connects to the app's debugging port through a Secure Shell (SSH) connection.
+VS Code connects to the app's debugging port through a Secure Shell (SSH) connection.
 It may take longer to make this connection than it does to start the local debugger.
 Once the connection is made, you can use tools such as the debugging console and break points in exactly the same way as you do when debugging locally.